-Suddenlink is available virtually nationwide with coverage in states in the southeast, midwest, west, and west coast areas, including Texas, West Virginia, Louisiana, and 14 other states.
-Amarillo and Charleston are among the major metro areas served by Suddenlink in these regions.
-Suddenlink also offers fiber coverage within their greater service area, although fiber service is mostly focussed on business customers and is not as widely available.
+Suddenlink is available virtually nationwide, with coverage in states in the Southeast and Midwest as well as on the West Coast, including Arkansas, Arizona, and California and 14 other states.
+Amarillo and Charleston are among the major metro areas served by Suddenlink cable internet.
+Suddenlink also offers fiber coverage within their greater service area, although fiber service is mostly focused on business customers and is not as widely available.